Hugh MacLennan: Education

 MacLennan's four years in Oxford gave him the opportunity to travel throughout Europe, and he visited countries such as Switzerland, France, Greece, and Italy.
 He spent some of his holidays lodging with a family in Germany, through which he acquired a very good proficiency in German.
 His travels and his exposure to different political ideas caused MacLennan to begin to question his father's puritanical, conservative attitudes that he had until then taken for granted.

 MacLennan won a $400 scholarship to continue his studies at Princeton University, and despite his growing disinclination to keep studying the classics, he decided to go there.
 This was partly to appease his father, and partly because the Great Depression meant that there were few jobs available.
 In June 1932, while sailing home from England, he met his future wife, American Dorothy Duncan.
 Falling in love with her made him change his mind about Princeton.
 For one thing, his father insisted he should not get married before becoming financially independent, which would mean delaying marriage at least until his graduation.
 In addition, MacLennan was already unhappy about having to accept money from his father for the part of his Princeton studies that would not be covered by his scholarship.
 However, his applications were rejected from both of the Canadian universities he applied to that had classics department positions opening; thus, he grudgingly agreed to go to Princeton after all.

 His three years at Princeton were unhappy.
 The style of classical study there was very different from what he was used to at Oxford, with Princeton's scholarship "consist[ing] of extremely detailed analyses of classical texts and sources—thorough, but unoriginal."
 He began to rebel against his father's ideals: he stopped going to church and put increasing energy into his writing at the expense of his studies; furthermore, in addition to resenting his financial dependence on his father, he continued his relationship with Dorothy even though he knew his father would not approve of her American, Lowland Scottish, Christian Science, business-world background.
-During this time, MacLennan also began to be influenced by Marxism.